 So if you too have a rustic garden shed or that special wooden shed that could use a little front porch entrance to pretty-it-up for the summer, this idea may work for you too!

-Here’s the instructions: (easy for beginner builders!)
+Here’s the instructions to create a beautiful wooden deck of your own: (easy for beginner builders!)

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 Easy pallet decking to enhance a garden shed